array:2 [ ▼ "a" => 1 "b" => array:1 [▶] ]

 Good lookin' debug info

-Strings, array, objects, … you can send anything to Ray from PHP/Laravel/WordPress or from JavaScript/Node.js.
-Ray formats the output and displays the origin of your calls.
+Strings, array, objects, … you can send anything to Ray.
+Output gets formatted automatically and displays the origin of your calls.

 Organize calls